 - On the other hand, Proxima isn't that hard if you just use the environment to kill it.
 Its armour only becomes a nightmare if you try to kill it without using the environment for that, and many players are tempted because of the bonus you get for doing it the hard way.

 - Wario Land 4, World, and Shake Dimension.
-4 just had slightly more difficult bosses than the easy levels, Shake Dimension had about 1 easy boss and 4 that to some fell into That One Boss, and World... has more bosses than levels.
+4 just had slightly more difficult bosses than the easy levels, Shake Dimension had about 1 easy boss and 4 that to some fell into That One Boss.
+World was made by Treasure, and it shows, having more bosses than levels.
 It managed this by having four worlds, two levels per world, one boss at the end of each level, one at the end of each world and a mini boss fought up to three times per level.
 And the bosses were pretty complicated.

-- Most of the 2D Metroid games are like this; the levels are huge and are filled with enemies that die in a few hits while the bosses themselves have heavily damaging attacks and later bosses having attacks that are darn hard to avoid.
+- Most of the 2D Metroid games are of this kind: the levels are huge and are filled with enemies that die in a few hits while the bosses themselves have heavily damaging attacks and later bosses having attacks that are very hard to avoid.

 - While clearing maps in the Dawn of War II campaigns is not necessarily easy, especially if the enemy have a lot of Elite Mooks or vehicles (or worse, a way to replenish their forces), they pale in comparison to the bosses.
 These things tend to be Damage Sponge Bosses and Flunky Bosses, with at least two special attacks that can kill entire squads if they're in the wrong place and, unlike every other enemy, they don't become easier to kill with each level, some of the later-game bosses being even more difficult to kill at level 20 or 30 than the ones fought at level 5.

 - Heroes of Mana: